dessertlab/GenioSim/README.md

 Once the files have been modified, you can start the simulation by executing the "Run" command for the `ProgettoGenio` file located in `PureEdgeSim/examples.ProgettoGenio`.

 The simulation results will be saved in the specific output folder at `/Output`.

+## How to Replicate an Experiment

+To replicate an experiment, the tool must be used as explained above.
+Suppose we want to replicate the first experiment, choosing Smart Building as the scenario.
+In this case, you need to navigate to the Smart Building folder and modify the relevant files.
+For our experiment, we appropriately modify the following files:

+- `applications_Smart_Building.xml` — where you can modify the application properties
+- `edge_datacenters_Smart_Buildings.xml` — where host machines and VMs are configured (in our case, we have a single host with multiple VMs)
+- `simulation_parameters_Smart_Building.properties` — for the simulation configuration parameters
+- `users.xml` — for the users

+Once these files have been appropriately modified, you need to modify the Java file `ProgettoGenio` in `/PureEdgeSim`, where in the main function you simply uncomment the line related to the offloading and orchestration algorithms to be used (by default, leave the currently uncommented line).
+Additionally, in the same file, change the variable `exampleMode` to the name of the chosen scenario, which in our case is `"Smart_Building"`.

+Finally, launch the simulation and wait for the results in the output as well as in the logs, which are displayed by default during execution.

+For the second experiment, choosing the scenario is very simple since there is a single folder called `Scenario_Misto`.
+Then proceed as previously described.